How will President Donald Trump and new marijuana laws and/or ballot proposals passed on election day 2016 affect the marijuana community?

 California’s Prop.
 215 was far better, but it was gutted in early 2016 by the state legislature and Governor Jerry Brown.

-The vote in Maine is still too close to totally call, but it appears that voters in Maine, Nevada, Massachusetts, and California have legalized limited personal cultivation of recreational marijuana.
+Voters in Maine, Nevada, Massachusetts, and California have legalized limited personal cultivation of recreational marijuana.

 Voters in Florida, North Dakota, and Arkansas legalized medical marijuana, but not personal medical marijuana growing.